ayushxx17/ai-data-agent-assignment/README.md

 📌 Notes

-.Default database file: data.db (created in project root).
+.🗄️ Default database file: data.db (created in project root)

-.CORS enabled for http://localhost:5173 so frontend can talk to backend.
+.🔐 CORS enabled for http://localhost:5173 so frontend can talk to backend

-.Works with SQLite out of the box, can be adapted to Postgres/MySQL easily.
+.🛠️ Works with SQLite out of the box, can be adapted to Postgres/MySQL

 👨‍💻 Author

 Ayush Kumar Singh